Skip to main content

 Do junk removal companies charge by weight?

-The major national full-service brands charge by volume, not weight, with an exception for extremely heavy loads like concrete or dirt.
+The big national full-service brands charge by volume.
+The exception is extremely heavy loads like concrete or dirt.
 Transfer-station haulers and dumpster rentals are priced by weight.

 Can I negotiate a junk removal quote?